CompassLabs/docs/docs/5_Agents.md

 # Agents

+The agent is an executing and learning entity in dojo’s framework.
+The agent interacts with the environment, receives observations and takes actions.
+Dojo allows you to have multiple agents interacting at once.

 Agents serve two main purposes in `dojo`.

-1. **They define a reward function** This function defined how you measure "success" in your trading endeavours.
+1. **They define a reward function** This function defines how you measure "success" in your trading endeavours.
 For example you might want to track your total wealth.
 Or you might want to track impermanent loss.
 **Importantly**, if you use dojo to optimize a parameterized policy, the policy is optimized with regards to your reward.
 2. **They impersonate you as a trading actor** E.g. they have a portfolio of tokens to work with, and they keep track of their own metrics.